Menu

 What to bring:

-No need to bring any supplies- just some creativity!
-Kids can wear their Sunbeam Kids shirts and bring their name tag lanyards to collect a ribbon.
+Kids can wear their Sunbeam Kids shirts if they have them and bring their lanyards to collect a project ribbon.

 REGISTRATION IS REQUIRED.

-This project is currently open to members* but we will be happy to open it up to guests if space allows after the first week of registration.
+This project is currently open to members* but we will be happy to open it up to guests of space allows.
 Please only sign up if you know you can attend.
-We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot and make arrangements to have any lunch packing supplies you signed up for covered.
+We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.

 Amanda Barnhart